 Between the beginning of the pandemic and fall 2020, 74% of psychologists who work with patients for anxiety disorders saw an uptick in demand for treatment, according to a survey from the American Psychological Association.
 Teletherapy platform Talkspace reported a 65% jump in clients between mid-February and May of last year, mostly due to pandemic-related anxiety, a spokesperson told Refinery29.

 The isolation caused by lockdowns, the fear of getting sick, the grief that came with losing loved ones or jobs all contributed to the ongoing mental health crisis.
-The burden placed on Black Americans was exceptionally high.
-The virus infected and killed Black Americans at disproportionate rates.
-George Floyd’s and Breonna Taylor’s killings at the hands of police sparked worldwide protests against police brutality and systemic racism in the U.S. Soon after the news of their deaths began getting widespread attention, reported symptoms of depression and anxiety rose more among Black Americans than any other group, according to data from the Census Bureau’s Household Pulse survey.
+The burden placed on Black people was exceptionally high.
+The virus infected and killed Black people at disproportionate rates.
+George Floyd’s and Breonna Taylor’s killings at the hands of police sparked worldwide protests against police brutality and systemic racism in the US Soon after the news of their deaths began getting widespread attention, reported symptoms of depression and anxiety rose more among Black Americans than any other group, according to data from the Census Bureau’s Household Pulse survey.

 “Because I’m a Black female therapist, in 2020, there was a lot of outreach from people in the Black community needing support,” Fanny Tristan, a clinical social worker, tells Refinery29.
 “Many of us were going through the same crises together.”

 On the one hand, the shared experiences fostered empathy.
 But it could also be difficult to balance supporting clients with taking care of themselves.
 “When George Floyd died, I went on Instagram and asked everyone: ‘How are you?’" says psychologist Alfiee Breland-Noble, PhD.
 "People need to hear that, but are often afraid of the question — they’re afraid of falling apart when asked.
 But I thought, I want someone to ask me how I’m doing right now.”